Estimated reading time: 5 minutes, 6 seconds.

 Sometimes estrangement creates a wall between grandparents and grandchildren.
 I have been estranged from my two grown daughters (my only children) for over six years.
 Between them they have three grandchildren under the age of six.
 I haven’t seen the children—ever.
 And it’s not just me, those children are also being deprived of a loving family with an aunt, uncle, cousins, and unbelievably, their great-grandparents (my loving mother and father).
 The grandchildren have never met any of their fellow Elrod family members.

 It’s impossible not to feel that refusing to let me and my parents see our grandchildren is my two daughters way of punishing my entire family for my sins and a subsequent divorce from their mother.
-And even more ironically, my daughters spouses and in-laws are immersed in the hyper-religious christian entertainment industry, specifically contemporary christian music and comedy.

 Don Henley (of Eagles fame) penned the poignant lyric to The Heart of the Matter.
 The words cut through the pain more empathically than any dull and meaningless christian lyric: